Top image: Venus Aquatilis 9 x 12 feet (108 cm x 365 cm)

 Venus ex Tabulae (Venus of Maps) 2022 28 x 22 in (71 x 56 cm)

-The second Venus, Venus ex Tabulae (Venus of Maps), is a redo of the first Venus with the intention of being quickly recognizable as being made from maps.
-This Venus also pays homage to the timeless and global connectedness of women, celebrating her beauty, knowledge, strength and goodness.
+The second Venus, Venus ex Tabulae (Venus of Maps), is a slightly larger variation of the original Venus of the series and was collaged with the intention of being quickly recognized as being made from maps.
+(Moreso than the first Venus.)
+Like the first Venus, she pays homage to the timeless and global connectedness of women, celebrating their beauty, knowledge, strength and goodness.

 #3